jordantwells42/Halogenase_Design/README.md

 # Halogenase_Design
 For the design of Tryptophan Halogenase with the Rosetta Software Suite.

-Currently
+Procedures
-  alaDesign3 - Standard design procedure
-  alaDesign4 - Coupled moves design procedure
+defaultDesign - Standard design procedure coupledmovesDesign - Coupled moves design procedure, not optimized yet

+Accesories
+mutatetoAla - Mutates the active site residues of a given pose to alanine